eddmann/santa-lang-rs/docs/builtins.md

 ### assoc

-Associate the given key/index with the given value in a collection.

 ```
 assoc(key, value, collection)
 ```

+Associate the provided key/index with the given value in a collection.

 === "List"